 Through learning about different cultures, their own exhibitions, documentaries and other activities, the members of the DX Club inform their peers and general public about the rights of the child guaranteed by the Convention on the Rights of the Child.

 Membership of the Children’s Information and Cultural Service – DX Club is open for all children and youth up to 18 year of age.

-Support to the DX so far provided the German Agency for International Cooperation – GIZ, Pestalozzi Foundation, UNICEF, Save the Children (Sweden, Norway, UK), CIDA, the European Scout Office.
+The work of the DX Club has been so far supported by Save the Children International, German Agency for International Cooperation – GIZ, Pestalozzi Foundation, UNICEF, Save the Children (Sweden, Norway, UK), CIDA, European Scout Office.